 Consider new projects and direct next steps

-Julie Anderson, President
+Julie Anderson, Executive Director

 “Learning for a life worth living” is the teaching emphasis of Les Dlabay, who taught in the Department of Economics and Business at Lake Forest College, Lake Forest, Illinois, for 35 years.
 In an effort to prepare students for diverse economic settings, he makes extensive use of field research assignments related to food, water, health care, education, and business development.
 Dlabay has authored or has adaptations of over 40 textbooks in the United States, Canada, India, and Singapore.
 He has taught more than 30 different courses during his career, and has presented over 300 workshops and seminars to academic, business, and community organizations.